Super Bowl Survival Guide: 7 Restaurant Super Bowl Promotion Ideas

 While fans are getting hyped up for the big game, you can do the same for your restaurant or bar.
-This week, restaurateurs all over the country are thinking about how to use this event to create a cool experience for their guests or run a Super Bowl promotion that’ll get more folks in the door.
+Great marketing is key: use this event to create a special experience for your guests, or run promotions for a Super Bowl restaurant special that’ll get more folks in the door (or ordering online!).

 Americans eat more on Super Bowl Sunday than any other day of the year, aside from Thanksgiving, so your restaurant stands to benefit from hungry football fans.
-In fact, according to the National Retail Federation, American adults are predicted to spend an average of $88.65 on plans around the Super Bowl, which amounts to a whopping $17.2 billion nationwide.
+And since this Super Bowl is the second COVID-era Super Bowl, make sure you're also offering promotions that your guests can experience from home.

 Restaurant Marketing Plan